magneticstain/ip2cr/README.md

 - Linux
 - MacOS

-Windows should probably work, but I'm not able to test it.
+Windows should probably work, but I'm not able to test it at this time.

 ### Go